mcavallaro/rancovr/README.md

 ```

     ## Computing the temporal baseline.
-    ## Estimating parameters for temporal trend, step  1  of  20 .
+    ## Estimating parameters for temporal trend, step  1  of  10 .
-    Estimating parameters for temporal trend, step  2  of  20 .
+    Estimating parameters for temporal trend, step  2  of  10 .
-    Estimating parameters for temporal trend, step  3  of  20 .
+    Estimating parameters for temporal trend, step  3  of  10 .
-    Estimating parameters for temporal trend, step  4  of  20 .
+    Estimating parameters for temporal trend, step  4  of  10 .
-    Estimating parameters for temporal trend, step  5  of  20 .
+    Estimating parameters for temporal trend, step  5  of  10 .
-    Estimating parameters for temporal trend, step  6  of  20 .
+    Estimating parameters for temporal trend, step  6  of  10 .
-    Estimating parameters for temporal trend, step  7  of  20 .
+    Estimating parameters for temporal trend, step  7  of  10 .
-    Estimating parameters for temporal trend, step  8  of  20 .
+    Estimating parameters for temporal trend, step  8  of  10 .
-    Estimating parameters for temporal trend, step  9  of  20 .
+    Estimating parameters for temporal trend, step  9  of  10 .
-    Estimating parameters for temporal trend, step  10  of  20 .
+    Estimating parameters for temporal trend, step  10  of  10 .
-    Estimating parameters for temporal trend, step  11  of  20 .
-    Estimating parameters for temporal trend, step  12  of  20 .
-    Estimating parameters for temporal trend, step  13  of  20 .
-    Estimating parameters for temporal trend, step  14  of  20 .
-    Estimating parameters for temporal trend, step  15  of  20 .
-    Estimating parameters for temporal trend, step  16  of  20 .
-    Estimating parameters for temporal trend, step  17  of  20 .
-    Estimating parameters for temporal trend, step  18  of  20 .
-    Estimating parameters for temporal trend, step  19  of  20 .
-    Estimating parameters for temporal trend, step  20  of  20 .
     The variable `time.factor` has been saved on disk in file `/home/massimo/Documents/Rancovr/timefactor_tmp.Rdata`.
     ## Load on memory with `load("/home/massimo/Documents/Rancovr/timefactor_tmp.Rdata", verbose=1)`.